Grading of homogeneous localization by the Grothendieck group: Introduction and Preliminaries

+As mentioned earlier, the above result is a natural generalization of the related result in the $\mathbb{N}$-graded case to the more general case of $M$-graded rings.
+However, the proof of this theorem is slightly technical and is not the same as the proof of the $\mathbb{N}$-graded case.
+In fact, this result is proven in two main steps.
+In the first step (Lemma \ref{Lemma 1-bir}), we prove the assertion for cancellative monoids.
+In the second step (Theorem \ref{Theorem 20 altin}), by changing the grading we reduce the problem to the cancellative case and then using the first step, the proof is completed.

+Next, we apply this result for some certain localizations of monoid rings.
+For instance, we show that the localization of the monoid-ring $R[M]$ with respect to the multiplicative set $\{\epsilon_{m}: m\in M\}$ is canonically isomorphic to the group-ring $R[G]$ where $G$ is the Grothendieck group of $M$.
+In particular, the following well known result is recovered which states that the ring of Laurent polynomials $R[x,x^{-1}]$ is canonically isomorphic to the group-ring $R[\mathbb{Z}]$.

-As another evidence to show the role of the Grothendieck group, we prove that a cancellative monoid is a totally ordered monoid if and only if its Grothendieck group is a torsion-free group.
-As an application, Levi’s famous theorem (which asserts that every torsion-free Abelian group is a totally ordered group) is easily deduced.
+In Theorem \ref{Theorem III} we prove that a cancellative monoid is a totally ordered monoid if and only if its Grothendieck group is a torsion-free group.
+We learned that a classical version of this theorem can be found in Northcott \cite[\S 2.12, Theorem 22]{Northcott}.
+However, we obtained this result independently (especially, our proof is completely different and much shorter than Northcott's approach).
+Then as an application, Levi’s famous theorem (which states that every torsion-free Abelian group is a totally ordered group) is easily deduced.

 Finally, we show that the group of units of any localization ring $S^{-1}R$ is canonically isomorphic to the Grothendieck group of the saturation of $S$.
 In particular, if $\mathfrak{p}$ is a prime ideal of a ring $R$ then the Grothendieck group of the multiplicative monoid $R\setminus\mathfrak{p}$ is canonically isomorphic to the group of units of the local ring $R_{\mathfrak{p}}$.
 As another application, the Grothendieck group of the set of non-zero-divisors of $R$ is canonically isomorphic to the group of units of the total ring of fractions of $R$.